 18th IWH-CIREQ-GW Macroeconometric Workshop: Mixed Frequency Data in Macroeconomics and Finance

-The workshop provides a platform to discuss new developments in the field of empirical and applied macroeconomic modelling and aims at bringing together academic researchers and practitioners.
+The workshop provided a platform to discuss new developments in the field of empirical and applied macroeconomic modelling and aimed at bringing together academic researchers and practitioners.

 The 18th IWH-CIREQ-GW Macroeconometric Workshop took place on December 12th and 13th 2017 at the Halle Institute for Economic Research (IWH).
 This year’s workshop was about „Mixed Frequency Data in Macroeconomics and Finance“.
 Researchers from around the globe presented cutting edge research regarding methods to combine data published at different periodicity.